bluxon92-bit/litloop-site/_posts/2026-04-27-discworld-reading-order.md

 **→ Mort (1987)** — Death takes on an apprentice.
 Shorter, gentler, and a somewhat faster reader than some of the others.
 Death is one of Pratchett's most philosophical characters, his musings on humanity, on life and death are profound and profoundly amusing.
 A great place to dip your toe in  before committing to a longer novel.

-**→ Equal Rites (1987)** — If you're looking for brilliant powerful woman refusing to be defined by anyone's expectations and who quite frankly refuse to take anyone's sh*t, this one is for you.
+**→ Equal Rites (1987)** — If you're looking for brilliant powerful woman refusing to be defined by anyone's expectations and who quite frankly refuses to take anyone's sh*t, this one is for you.
 This is the first Witches novel and the introduction of Granny Weatherwax, who is probably the only sensible character in the entire Discworld.

-**→ Small Gods (1992)** — A complete standalone novel.
-No prior knowledge needed for this one.
-In the Discworld gods are created and powered by belief.
-In this one a god is reduced to inhabiting a tortoise because nobody actually believes in him anymore.
+**→ Small Gods (1992)** — In the Discworld gods are created and powered by belief.
+In this novel a god is reduced to inhabiting a tortoise because nobody believes in him anymore.
 Pratchett's most concentrated moral argument.

 ---

 ## The Sub-Series

 The Discworld isn't one continuous narrative.
 It's a world that Pratchett explored through several overlapping groups of characters.
 Here's how they break down.

----

 ### The Watch / City Watch